Home ITCEducationPrepare your stayTechnical requirements online education & notebook

 3. Remove unnecessary software from your notebook before you come to ITC.
 Demo or trial software can conflict with full software versions provided during the ITC course.

-4. Bring your installation DVD’s and license numbers in case your notebook has to be reinstalled.
+4. Bring your installation media and license numbers if your notebook must be reinstalled.

-5. Make sure not to bring or install illegal software, because this will not be tolerated, access to the network, software and other services will be denied and support on your notebook will not be given any longer.
+5. Ensure not to bring or install illegal software.
+This will not be tolerated.
+Access to the network, software and other services will be denied, and support on your notebook will not be given any longer.

-Once you are registered at ITC you can download a set of general software and a set of ITC course-specific software from ITC’s software manager at software.itc.utwente.nl at no extra cost.
+Once registered at ITC, you can download a set of general software and ITC course-specific software from our software manager at software.itc.utwente.nl at no extra cost.
 For legitimate use, you only have to sign a user declaration.

 To follow (online and face-to-face) classes at ITC, you will need some basic software: